Albert "Al" Grandoit

 Diana Trimble is a dual citizen, holding both UK and USA passports.
 She first began working as a legal secretary to fill gaps unemployed as a musician, theatre performer, and freelance writer while gaining an undergraduate degree from San Francisco State University in Creative Arts.
 While living in Los Angeles (with a musical group under contract to Atlantic Records) she worked in entertainment law, ultimately rising to assist the VP of Legal Affairs at Columbia Pictures/Sony Entertainment.
 An interest in drug-law reform became personal after being the victim of a set-up involving planted evidence by a landlord in Oakland, California.
 With the help of a great lawyer she prevailed, and the case was dismissed, a victory which left her with a passion for righting wrongful convictions.
 It also prompted a return to England where she worked for SIMPOL, a global democracy organization which she represented at conferences in India, Puerto Rico, and Denmark.
 She has campaigned for numerous social justice causes for over 20 years and prides herself on altering a pre-formed opinion, if the facts don’t fit.
 She continues to write freelance and perform professionally in New Orleans, with research remaining her number-one passion, useful in all endeavors: from music, to investigative journalism, to criminal justice

-William Hicks is a Licensed Apprentice Investigator.
+William Hicks is an Investigator.
 William attended Virginia Hampton University to pursue his bachelor’s in psychology.
 While attending Virginia Hampton University William worked with Black Campus Progressives to raise social awareness and assist people of New Orleans post Hurricane Katrina.
 William later transferred to Dillard University to double major in psychology/African World Studies.
 While at Dillard University, William worked with Common Ground and ACORN and assisted with rebuilding residents’ homes and aiding the homeless.
 William’s has worked to help reduce sweatshops